juliatrend/juliatrend.github.io/README.md

 (Updated: Sep 8, 2018) <br>
 [Welcome to edit/update](https://github.com/juliatrend/juliatrend.github.io) <br><br>

-**Abstract**: According to TIOBE, Julia entered into the Top-50 list in September 2016 for the first time and climbed to 37, the highest rank up to now, in March 2018. *The latest rank is 39 in September 2018*.
+**Abstract**: According to TIOBE, Julia entered into the Top-50 list in September 2016 for the first time and climbed to 37, the highest rank up to now, in March 2018. *The latest rank is 39 in January 2019*.

 ## 1. Introduction